codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 we don't have to write much repetitive code like variable names and the function `whisper` which behave the same in the actual objects `water` and `grass`.

-JavaScript also provides pre-defined classes and objects which provide various conveniences.
+JavaScript also provides pre-defined classes and objects which give various conveniences.
 But, we're gonna keep things simple now and save them for the next tutorials.
 Here is a small example which use a pre-defined class to get time information from system.